Post Pay Counter supports caching and is compatible with WordPress caching plugins.

-On our tests, with several payment criteria active (words, visits, Facebook shares, comments), we manage to load around 10k posts in under 5 seconds on an average VPS with memcached.
-Un-cached stats may take up to 15 seconds to show up though, so the performance boost is clear.
-Post stats caching is active by default, and its status can be tweaked in the Miscellanea > Performance section.
+On our tests, with several payment criteria active (words, visits, Facebook shares, comments), we manage to load around 10k posts in under 5 seconds on an average VPS with memcached active.
+Un-cached stats may take up to 15 seconds to load, instead.
+Post stats caching is active by default, and its status can be tweaked in Options > Miscellanea > Performance

-The standard caching caches stats details for each post, but actually rebuilds the stats table for every visit.
+The standard mechanisms cache stats details for each post, but the stats table is actually rebuilt every time the stats page is loaded.
+This means that database queries and data processing are minimized, but some processing and the HTML formatting is still redone every time.
 Websites with massive amounts of data to handle may want to also cache the whole stats page for a given view.
 In other words, they may take a snapshot of a particular stats page that takes long to load, and then serve it quickly multiple times after.

-This system is not based on memcached anymore, and is not automatic.
-Instead, it is file-based, and requires active action to cache something, since the cached files can be big (stats for one single author with 10k posts can reach up to 50MB).
-The caching mechanism relies on WP-CLI, and has been available since Post Pay Counter version 2.755 (November 2019).
+The snapshot system is not based on memcached, and is not automatic.
+Instead, it is file-based, and relies on WP-CLI, and has been available since Post Pay Counter v2.755 (November 2019).
+It received significant improvement in v2.770 (January 2023).

 .
 Some examples of usage can be found in the next section; however, the option --cache-full

-needs to be appended if you want the result to be cached.
-Cached file are stored in the cache
+needs to always be appended if you want the result to be cached.
+Snapshot files are stored in the cache

 directory, which gets created the first time you cache something.
 Notice that there is no automatic deletion of cached files!
-This means that you need to take active action both in their creation and in their removal (even with an automatic script based on the creation date).
+This means that you need to take active action both in their creation and in their removal (an automatic script based on the creation date is a good idea).

-Make sure that the cached time range is exactly the same as the one you would like to see stats for in the stats page.
+Make sure that the cached time range is exactly the same as the one you would like to see stats for in the stats page, or the snapshot will not be loaded when visiting the stats page.

 Examples